2021 CAF Women's Champions League CECAFA Qualifiers

 The 2021 CAF Women's Champions League CECAFA Qualifiers is the 1st edition of the CAF Women's Champions League CECAFA Qualifiers, a women's club football championship organised by the CECAFA for the women's clubs of association nations.
 This edition will held from 7–21 August 2021 in Kenya.

 The winner of the tournament will qualify for the inaugural 2021 CAF Women's Champions League which will held later this year.

 Participating clubs

 The following nine teams will contest in the league.
 Denden FC from Eritrea and Al-Difaa from Sudan were not selected by CAF.
 CAF has decided to reject the club's license for failing to meet the criteria for this competition.
-Scandanavian LFC of Rwanda will not take to the tournament.
+Scandinavian LFC of Rwanda will not take to the tournament.